 Please see our Access Statement for a full list of facilities we provide to help wheelchair users navigate Buckler’s Hard.

-There is a fully accessible toilet adjacent to the Captain’s Cabin Tea Rooms.
+There is a fully accessible toilet adjacent to the Captain’s Table.

 Due to the jetty and vessel design, adults who use wheelchairs must be able to walk (assisted if necessary) for a few steps to access the vessel and leave during an emergency evacuation.
 Crew can assist but are not permitted to lift occupied wheelchairs.
 Each wheelchair must be accompanied by an attendant to assist the disabled person in the event of an emergency on board.